-In the course listings that follow, some courses have been coded to indicate that they fulfill (or partially fulfill) particular University requirements.
+In the course listings that follow, some courses have been coded to indicate that they fulfill (or partially fulfill) particular university requirements.
 The legend below provides a key to the codes used.
 Note that not every requirement has been coded.
-Specifically, neither the University Seminars in Humanistic Inquiries nor the University ca School of Creative Arts fl Foreign Language hum School of Humanities nw Non-Western and Comparative Studies qr Quantitative Reasoning sn School of Science ss School of Social Science wi Writing Intensive

-Writing Seminars have been coded.
-The course abbreviations of USEM and UWS readily identify the University Seminars in Humanistic Inquiries and the University Writing Seminars.
+Specifically, neither the University Seminars nor the University Writing Seminars have been coded; the course abbreviations of USEM and UWS readily identify the University Seminars and the University Writing Seminars.